zeekay/handroll/README.md

 intermediate bundle).
 In most cases you'll want to use `.write` or `.generate` directly.

-Rollup and plugins are automatically inferred and configured based on your package.json and other specified options.
-Built-in support for many file-types (CoffeeScript, Stylus, Pug, JSON, etc).

 #### handroll.bundle (options) -> Promise
 Create a new `Bundle` and cache result of `bundle.rollup`.